UNDP-Data/visualization-template/README.md

 * __React__: React is used as MVC framework.
 * __CRACO__: Craco is used to configure different scripts (See Available Scripts for more details)
-* __styled-components__: Utilises tagged template literals  and the power of CSS, allows to write actual CSS code to style the components in JS/TS.
 * __ant design__: For UI elements like dropdown, buttons, checkbox, and slider.

 ## Classes to use for styling AntD components and different UI components